-As a result of public health crises, including the COVID-19 pandemic, and related "shelter in place" orders and other public health guidance measures, we have experienced, and may in the future experience, disruptions that could materially and adversely impact our clinical trials, business, financial condition and results of operations.
+As a result of public health crises, including the COVID-19 pandemic, we have experienced, and may in the future experience, disruptions that could materially and adversely impact our clinical trials, business, financial condition and results of operations.
 These disruptions include but are not limited to:

-- delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in initiating or expanding clinical trials, including delays or difficulties with clinical site initiation and recruiting clinical site investigators and clinical site staff; - increased rates of patients withdrawing from our clinical trials following enrollment as a result of health condition being forced to quarantine; conditions; - interruption of key clinical trial activities, such as clinical trial site data monitoring and efficacy, safety translational data collection, processing and analyses, due to limitations on travel imposed or recommended by federal, state or local governments, employers and others or interruption of clinical trial subject visits, which may impact the collection and integrity of subject data and clinical study endpoints; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - delays or disruptions in preclinical experiments and IND-enabling studies due to restrictions of on-site staff or unforeseen circumstances at contract research organizations, or CROs, and vendors; - interruption or delays in the operations of the FDA and comparable foreign regulatory agencies; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - limitations on employee or other resources that would otherwise be focused on the conduct of our clinical trials or pre-clinical work, including because of sickness of employees or their families, the desire of employees to avoid travel or contact with large groups of people, an increased reliance on working from home, school closures or mass travel disruptions; - changes in regulations as part of a response to pandemics or similar outbreaks, which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue such clinical trials;
+- delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in initiating or expanding clinical trials, including delays or difficulties with clinical site initiation and recruitment of clinical site investigators and clinical site staff; - increased rates of patients withdrawing from our clinical trials following enrollment as a result of health conditions; - interruption of key clinical trial activities, such as clinical trial site data monitoring and efficacy, safety and translational collection, processing and analyses, due to limitations on travel imposed or recommended by federal, state or local governments, employers and others or interruption of clinical trial subject visits, which may impact the collection and integrity of subject data and clinical study endpoints; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - delays or disruptions in preclinical experiments and IND-enabling studies due to restrictions of on-site staff and unforeseen circumstances at contract research organizations, or CROs, and vendors; - interruption or delays in the operations of the FDA and comparable foreign regulatory agencies; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - limitations on employee or other resources that would otherwise be focused on the conduct of our clinical trials and pre-clinical work, including because of sickness of employees or their families, the desire of employees to avoid travel or contact with large groups of people, an increased reliance on working from home, school closures or mass transit disruptions; - changes in regulations as part of a response to pandemics or similar outbreaks, which may require us to change the way in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue such clinical trials altogether; - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government or contractor personnel; and - refusal of the FDA to accept data from clinical trials in affected geographies outside the United States.